mu357040/Kenyan-Flag-in-python-turtle/README.md

 2. Copy the provided code into a Python environment or script.
 3. Run the script to generate the visual representation of the Kenyan flag.

-## Usage
+## Usage and Click Functionality
-This code creates an interactive visual representation of the Kenyan flag using Python's Turtle graphics.
-Upon execution, it displays the flag's elements, including colors, shapes, and cultural symbols, allowing users to interact with the flag by clicking on different areas to reveal symbolic explanations.
+This code enables user interaction with the flag by clicking on different areas, revealing symbolic explanations:
+- Click on the black, red, white, or green sections to learn about their symbolism.
+- Explore the Maasai Shield and Spears to understand their cultural significance.
+- The click event handling function (`after_click()`) triggers information display based on the clicked areas.

 ## Functionality
 - The code utilizes the Turtle module to draw rectangles of different colors, representing various parts of the Kenyan flag.